 In July 2004, artistpro Publishing was acquired by Thomson Learning, a publicly-traded company, by its Course Technology "PTR" division (professional, trade, reference).
 At the time, artistpro was Hal Leonard Corp's largest independent distributed line of titles, having worked together for over a decade to pioneer sales of audio technology titles to the music instrument trade market.
 Course Technology, which published titles on the use of recording software titles, among other non-music topics, had sought distribution from Hal Leonard Corp, and been turned down, so they moved to acquire artistpro and inherit with it the distribution agreement.
 At the time, artistpro had venture partners who were able to compel the sale, and publisher/president and co-founder Mike Lawson went with the sale to Thomson/CoursePTR, where he was given the title of Executive Editor.

-artistpro, llc is a Tennessee Limited Liabilty Company.
+artistpro, llc is a Tennessee Limited Liabilty Company, and is a proud member of NAMM.